axbg/talks/sibiu-web-meetup/presentation/slides.md

 }
 ```

-Adding or removing tracks trigger the renegotiation process which should establish a new pair of offer and answer:
+Adding or removing tracks triggers the renegotiation process which should establish a new pair of offer/answer:

 ```js {none|1|2-5|all}
 peerConnection.onnegotiationneeded = () => {